 Disclosure: This post is sponsored by Let’s Play, an initiative by Dr Pepper Snapple Group that provides kids and families with the tools, places and inspiration to make active play a daily priority by building and improving playgrounds and donating sports equipment to groups in need.
 Although I received compensation for this post, all opinions are my own.

 Because of Sports, I’m alive.
-Being active, working out, and playing sports with my kids kept me as healthy as I could be during my breast cancer journey.
+Being active, working out, and playing sports like Oztag and Cricket with my kids kept me as healthy as I could be during my breast cancer journey.
 My 9-year-old son learned math because of sports.
 To be honest, because of sports, I am who I am.
 Because of sports, my family as a whole is who we are.
 I grew up around sports.
 Sports were my life.
 My father is a sportscaster.
 He grew up on the playgrounds in Brooklyn, playing hoops and announcing from the sidelines.
 He never stopped.
 Anytime there was a game, he had a tape recorder and microphone to call the game.

 I can’t imagine not having sports in my life.
 I went to work with my dad as a kid.
 It was all about sports.
 Basketball games.
 Hockey games.
 Football games.
 Baseball games.
 Boxing matches.
 Reporting the sports on a newscast.
 That’s where my career began.
 Watching the sportscasts from behind the scenes and learning how to be a journalist.
 Learning how to report and tell stories.
 Learning how to communicate.